Clery Act Representation

 Schools are required to monitor, enforce against, and publicize any criminal activity such as sex offenses, burglary, drug law violations, and more.
-The Koffel Law Firm is prepared to represent college and university staff who have been accused of failing to disclose Clery Act violations.
+Koffel Brininger Nesbitt is prepared to represent college and university staff who have been accused of failing to disclose Clery Act violations.

 Have you been accused of a Clery Act violation?
-Call The Koffel Law Firm today at (614) 675-4845 to schedule a consultation with our Columbus criminal defense attorneys.
+Call KBN today at (614) 675-4845 to schedule a consultation with our Columbus criminal defense attorneys.

 Campus Security Reports and Crime Logs